Amphibian Inventory & Monitoring Techniques

 Preparation and what to bring

-Recommended field guide: Corkran and Thoms, 2006 or later (a new edition is being printed and is coming out soon).
+Recommended field guide: Corkran and Thoms, 2006 or later.
 Amphibians of Oregon, Washington and British Columbia.

 Course registration will include catered breaks and an option to purchase bagged lunches.
 We will send out the catering plan to help you with your meal planning.